Bitcoin-Calendar/calendar-bot/README.md

 - [Installation Guide](docs/INSTALLATION.md) - Detailed installation and setup instructions
 - [Usage Guide](docs/USAGE.md) - How to use the bot effectively and available configuration options
-- [CSV Format](docs/CSV_FORMAT.md) - How to structure your CSV event files
 - [Development Guide](docs/DEVELOPMENT.md) - Information for developers
 - [Roadmap](docs/ROADMAP.md) - Future development plans

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contributing